 Target selection

 Thirteen proteins were selected for SRM targets (Table 2).
-First, candidate proteins (~200) were selected based on biological function listed in the Universal Protein Knowledgebase (Apweiler et al. 2004) and scientific literature, emphasizing proteins involved in the cellular response to oxidative stress(Matoo et al. 2013, Tomanek 2011, 2014, 2016).
-Candidate were screened for detectability using DIA results.
+First, candidate proteins (~200) were selected based on biological function listed in the Universal Protein Knowledgebase (Apweiler et al. 2004) and evidence of stress response in bivalves from the scientific literature.
+Candidate proteins were screened for detectability using DIA results.
 Selected proteins were required to have ≥3 high quality peptides, each with ≥3 transitions, present in all DIA biological and technical replicate data.
 Quality peptides had uniform peak morphology and retention time in Skyline across replicates.
 A total of 49 peptides were selected for SRM: 39 to quantify 13 target proteins (116 transitions), and 10 for internal standard (30 transitions).
 A full list of transition targets are published on panoramaweb.org and available in the project repository (GitHub).